koakh/SvelteKitHoudiniTypescriptTauriExample/README.md

 - @tailwind utilities;
 ```

+leave `src/app.css` empty for now, we will use in later to tweak skeleton and other stuff

 Apply these following three changes to your `tailwind.config.cjs`, found in the root of your project.

 ```js